Wushu stances

-Stances are a highly fundamental part of all Chinese Martial Arts.
+Stances are a highly fundamental part of all Chinese martial arts.
 Wushu is characterized by low, wide stances designed for mobility and protection.
 Stability is another key concern of Chinese martial arts, and the wushu stances reflect this sensibility.
 There are five key stances utilized in both contemporary wushu and traditional wushu.
 Many others exist, and different styles of wushu prescribe a particular protocol for "correct" stance.

 Contemporary wushu stances

 In contemporary wushu there are five basic stances: "Gong Bu" (bow stance), "Ma Bu" (horse stance), "Xie Bu" (rest stance), "Pu Bu" (flat stance), and "Xu Bu" (false stance).

-Mǎ Bù (馬步)
+Ma Bu

-Ma Bu, known as "horse stance" or "horse-riding stance" Qí Mǎ Bù (騎馬步), is a fundamental stance found in nearly all styles of wushu.
+Ma Bu (馬步), known as "horse stance" or "horse-riding stance" qi ma bu (騎馬步; Qí Mǎ Bù), is a fundamental stance found in nearly all styles of wushu.
 In actual attack and defense, Ma Bu is sometimes viewed as a transitional stance, from which a practitioner may quickly switch to other stances.
 The stance typically begins with the feet apart slightly wider than shoulder-width.
 The feet are parallel, facing straight forward, and the knees are bent at 90 degrees making the thighs parallel to the ground.
 The torso sinks down as if suspended by a plumb line and the sacrum is curved forward and the coccyx is tucked in and under, thus flattening the arch in the lower back.
-Equal weight is given to each foot (50／50), making for a very stable stance.
+Equal weight is given to each foot (50/50), making for a very stable stance.
 Ma Bu is frequently used for endurance conditioning and to build up knee and hip strength for added stability.
 As a means of testing such endurance, many kung fu masters require students to be able to hold Ma Bu for at least five minutes before being allowed to learn the forms of a style.

 Different styles of kung fu often teach variations on the horse stance.
-For instance, in bái hè quán (白鶴拳) or White Crane Style, the knees are bent inward and almost touching, unaligned with the toes.
+For instance, in Fujian White Crane, the knees are bent inward and almost touching, unaligned with the toes.